ABeehive/lawfred-intelligence/README.md

 ## Insert authorisation token in workflow
 Open the imported workflow in Alfred.
-Open the Environmental Variables and insert your with your Authorisation Token at the token variable.
+Open the Environmental Variables and insert your Authorisation Token at the token variable.

 Save and that ought to do it!